Topolectric circuits: Theory and construction: Topolectric nodal semimetals

 where $t_2$ denotes the strength of the inter-SSH chain hopping along the $y$ direction.
 Depending on the relative strength of various hopping parameters ($\lambda$, $t$ and $t_2$), the system supports a 2D DSM, topological and trivial insulators.
 Specifically for $\lambda/t>0$, the Dirac points are located at ${\bf k}=(\pi, \pm k^\star_y)$, where

 As one can see, depending on the values of $t$, $\lambda$ and $t_2$, Eq.~\eqref{eq:stackedSSH2D} has a real solution for $k^\star_y$, which then describes a 2D DSM.
 Otherwise, the system is an insulator.
 Furthermore, each of the 1D SSH topological insulators stacked between two Dirac nodes supports endpoint zero modes.
 The collection of these zero modes ultimately constitutes Fermi arc states connecting two Dirac points in the momentum space.
 On the other hand, in the real space the Fermi arc states are localized along only two edges in the $y$ direction.
-This scenario is supported from the numerical computation of the on-resonance impedance in a 2D circuit constructed by stacking 1D SSH circuit in the $y$ direction.
+This scenario is supported from the numerical computation of the on-resonance impedance in a 2D circuit constructed by stacking a 1D SSH circuit in the $y$ direction.
+We note that the 2D DSM has been realized in topolectric circuits in Refs.~\cite{lee-commphys2018, yli-natcomm2018, helbig-prb2019}, and our results are in qualitative agreement.
+The main purpose of this discussion is to develop a concrete path for stacked topolectric circuits to realize various gapless topological phases, which we systematically explore next.
+As we show now, by extending this construction in the $z$ direction, we can find a 3D \emph{unknotted} nodal-line semimetal.
+We point out that even though various topological knots in the momentum space have been engineered in topolectric circuits~\cite{chlee-arxiv2019}, explicit demonstration of simple nodal-line semimetal has not been reported so far to the best of our knowledge.

 Since the hopping parameter in the $y$ direction is completely \emph{real}, one can construct the circuit corresponding to Eq.~(\ref{eq:stackedSSH2D}) by coupling 1D SSH circuits, shown in Fig.~\ref{fig:SSH-construction}(c), by capacitors of capacitance $t_2$ in the $y$-direction between nodes A and B, as shown in Fig.~\ref{fig:stackedSSH}(a).
 Next we numerically compute the on-resonance impedance with either an A or B node of the circuit as an input point, and scanning all the sites as the output point.
-Results are shown in Fig.~\ref{fig:stackedSSH}(b), displaying a sharp $y$-edge localization of the on-resonance impedance, which in turn captures the existence of Fermi arcs states and a 2D DSM in a topoelectric circuit.
+Results are shown in Fig.~\ref{fig:stackedSSH}(b), displaying a sharp $y$-edge localization of the on-resonance impedance, which in turn captures the existence of Fermi arcs states and a 2D DSM in a topolectric circuit.

 Next we continue with the stacking protocol and extend it along the $z$ direction.
 For the sake of simplicity we consider the inter-layer hopping amplitude along the $z$ direction to be $t_2$ as well.
 Then the corresponding Hamiltonian in the momentum space reads as